 Set the required configuration variables for this program:

-$ pulumi config set azure:environment public $ pulumi config set password --secret [your-cluster-password-here] $ ssh-keygen -t rsa -f key.rsa $ pulumi config set sshPublicKey < key.rsa.pub
+$ pulumi config set azure-native:environment public $ pulumi config set password --secret [your-cluster-password-here] $ ssh-keygen -t rsa -f key.rsa $ pulumi config set sshPublicKey < key.rsa.pub

 Deploy everything with the